bareos/bareos/docs/manuals/source/DeveloperGuide/developerFAQ.rst

 .. code-block:: shell-session

-   $ sudo systemctl enable mhvtl-load-modules.service
+   $ sudo systemctl enable --now mhvtl-load-modules.service
-   $ sudo systemctl start mhvtl-load-modules.service
-   $ sudo systemctl enable mhvtl.target
+   $ sudo systemctl enable --now mhvtl.target
-   $ sudo systemctl start mhvtl.target

-In order to check if your installation was done correctly, you can run :command:`lsscsi` (install it if you don't have it) or :command:`ls` in :file:`/dev/tape/by-id` which should give you somehting similar to the following output
+In order to check if your installation was done correctly, you can run :command:`lsscsi` (install it if you don't have it) or :command:`ls /dev/tape/by-id` which should give you something similar to the following output

 .. code-block:: shell-session